Infrastructure-AsCode/hub-spoke-vwan/docs/labs/lab-01/index.md

 Most likely it will be `10.1.0.132`, but you may have different IP address.

-Make sure that Azure VPN is connected, use this IP and connect to testVM using SSH.
+Make sure that Azure VPN is connected, use this IP and connect to `vm-dc-norwayeast` using SSH.
 Use `iac-user` as username and `fooBar123!` as a password (if you haven't change it during deployment).

 ```powershell
 # use private IP from the previous command